project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_organization.md

     }

-In the response body, Gita inspects the value of all tokens called **code** to ensure that the **channel** identifiers name she's decided upon, does not already exist.
+In the response body, Gita inspects the value of all tokens called **code** to ensure that the **channel** identifier name she's decided upon, does not already exist.
 She creates the three root organizations, one for each of the topics.
 The API request parameters and invocation is depicted in the following example:

 **Header Parameters**